 Founded in 1888, Prickett, Jones & Elliott, P.A. is one of Delaware’s oldest law firms.
 For more than a century, Prickett Jones attorneys have been prominent members of the Delaware Bar who take pride in providing quality legal representation to our clients from around the state, and throughout the country and the world.
 Our primary goal is always to help our clients achieve their objectives in a practical and cost-efficient manner.

-The firm’s primary practice is Delaware Corporate Law.
+The firm’s primary practice is Delaware corporate law.
 We represent clients involved in complex corporate and business-related litigation and transactions.
-We work regularly with clients and law firms on matters involving major public and private corporations and other business entities, particularly matters relating to corporate governance and major corporate transactions.
+We work regularly with clients and law firms on matters involving public and private corporations and other business entities, particularly matters relating to corporate governance and corporate transactions.
 We regularly serve as lead counsel in complex and expedited corporate and business litigation, and have extensive experience in litigating such cases through trial and appeal.
-We also have substantial experience in intellectual property and other commercial.
+We also have substantial experience in litigation concerning intellectual property and other commercial interests.

 Prickett Jones has the experience and resources to handle the largest corporate and business related matters.
 We are regularly involved in some of the largest and most complex lawsuits and transactions affecting Delaware corporations and business entities.
 However, our moderate size provides clients with a level of personal attention, responsiveness, flexibility and economic efficiency that many larger firms cannot provide.
 All of our directors take a hands-on approach and work closely with our clients to meet their specific needs and goals.